 Best Types Of Moss for Terrariums

 The best types of moss for terrariums will be terrain based plants that like high humidity.
-Here are the more popular types of
+Here are the more popular types of mosses commonly found in home cultivation:

 Best Types Of Moss for Aquariums